Scribd

-Scribd Inc. is an American e-book and audiobook subscription service that includes one million titles.
-Scribd hosts 60 million documents on its open publishing platform.
+Scribd Inc. (pronounced /ˈskrɪbd/) operates three primary platforms: Scribd, Everand, and SlideShare.
+Scribd is a digital document library that hosts over 195 million documents.
+Everand is a digital content subscription service offering a wide selection of ebooks, audiobooks, magazines, podcasts, and sheet music.
+SlideShare is an online platform featuring over 15 million presentations from subject matter experts.

 The company was founded in 2007 by Trip Adler, Jared Friedman, and Tikhon Bernstam, and headquartered in San Francisco, California.
-Scribd's e-book subscription service is available on Android and iOS smartphones and tablets, as well as the Kindle Fire, Nook, and personal computers.
-Subscribers can access unlimited books a month from 1,000 publishers, including Bloomsbury, Harlequin, HarperCollins, Houghton Mifflin Harcourt, Lonely Planet, Macmillan, Perseus Book Group, Simon & Schuster, Wiley, and Workman.

-Scribd has 80 million users, and has been referred to as "the Netflix for books".
+Tony Grimminck took over as CEO in 2024.

 History

 Founding (2007–2013)

 Scribd began as a site to host and share documents.
 While at Harvard, Trip Adler was inspired to start Scribd after learning about the lengthy process required to publish academic papers.
 His father, a doctor at Stanford, was told it would take 18 months to have his medical research published.
 Adler wanted to create a simple way to publish and share written content online.
 He co-founded Scribd with Jared Friedman and attended the inaugural class of Y Combinator in the summer of 2006.
 There, Scribd received its initial $120,000 in seed funding and then launched in a San Francisco apartment in March 2007.

 Scribd was called "the YouTube for documents", allowing anyone to self-publish on the site using its document reader.
 The document reader turns PDFs, Word documents, and PowerPoints into Web documents that can be shared on any website that allows embeds.
 In its first year, Scribd grew rapidly to 23.5 million visitors as of November 2008.
 It also ranked as one of the top 20 social media sites according to Comscore.

 In June 2009, Scribd launched the Scribd Store, enabling writers to easily upload and sell digital copies of their work online.
 That same month, the site partnered with Simon & Schuster to sell e-books on Scribd.
 The deal made digital editions of 5,000 titles available for purchase on Scribd, including books from bestselling authors like Stephen King, Dan Brown, and Mary Higgins Clark.

 In October 2009, Scribd launched its branded reader for media companies including The New York Times, Los Angeles Times, Chicago Tribune, The Huffington Post, TechCrunch, and MediaBistro.
 ProQuest began publishing dissertations and theses on Scribd in December 2009.
-In August 2010, many notable documents hosted on Scribd began to go viral, including the California Proposition 8 ruling, which received over 100,000 views in about 24 minutes, and HP's lawsuit against Mark Hurd's move to Oracle.
+In August 2010, many notable documents hosted on Scribd became viral phenomenons, including the California Proposition 8 ruling, which received over 100,000 views in about 24 minutes, and HP's lawsuit against Mark Hurd's move to Oracle.